-The Clallam MRC, in collaboration with the Jamestown S'Klallam Tribe, organized a 24-hour HAZWOPER / oiled wildlife response training event in Sequim on February 13th and 14th, 2024, with training provided by International Bird Rescue.
+The Clallam MRC, in collaboration with the Jamestown S'Klallam Tribe, organized a 24-hour HAZWOPER / oiled wildlife response training event in Sequim in February 2024.
 HAZWOPER is a nationally recognized certification program designed to give participants the skills to respond to hazardous waste crises, including oil spills.
-One day of the training focused on oiled wildlife response, and participants were able to practice bird gavage (tube feeding) with deceased marine birds provided by MRC member Arnold Schouten and his wife.
-February's event drew participants from five Tribes, and a total of 29 individuals received their 24-hour HAZWOPER / oiled wildlife certifications.
+This February's event drew participants from five Tribes, and a total of 29 individuals were certified in hazardous waste response on the Olympic Peninsula.

-The Clallam MRC engages in community outreach events, promoting marine stewardship and sharing information about the MRC itself.
+The Clallam MRC engages in community outreach events and festivals, promoting marine stewardship and sharing information about the MRC itself.
 Outreach events in 2023-2024 included Forever Streamfest and Dungeness River Festival (pictured), which is attended by all 3rd-5th graders from the City of Sequim.
-The MRC also hosted a booth at the Olympic Coast National Marine Sanctuary's anniversary film festival (and assisted WA Sea Grant with evaluating films), and assisted the Northwest Straits Foundation with a Shore Friendly event.
+The MRC also hosted a booth at the Olympic Coast National Marine Sanctuary's anniversary film festival, and participated in the scoring of films.
+SUPPORTING COMMUNITY PROJECTS